Seb-geospatial/BlenderMapDEM/README.md

 <br/>

 ## Step 2: Install Package Through Git
-Then, to install this module, run the following command in your terminal:
+Then, to install this package, run the following command in your terminal:

 ```bash
 pip install git+https://github.com/Seb-B-364/BlenderMapDEM.git